symbol/symbol-docs/source/guides/transaction/sending-a-multisig-transaction.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-3. Wrap the transfer transaction under an :ref:`aggregate transaction <aggregate-transaction>`, attaching the multisig public key as the signer.
+3. Wrap the transfer transaction in an :ref:`aggregate transaction <aggregate-transaction>`, attaching the multisig public key as the signer.

-An aggregate transaction is **complete** if before announcing it to the network, all required cosigners have signed it.
+An aggregate transaction is **complete** if before announcing it to the network, all the required cosigners have signed it.
 In this case the multisig requires only one signature (1-of-2), so you can define the aggregate as complete.

 .. example-code::